ChrishSec/NetWatch/README.md

 ## Disclaimer

-This Script is intended for educational and research purposes only.
+This script is intended for educational and research purposes only.
 Use it at your own risk.
-The author is not responsible for any damage caused by the use or misuse of this Script.
+The author is not responsible for any damage caused by the use or misuse of this script.

 ## License

-This Script is released under the GNU General Public License v3.0.
+This script is released under the GNU General Public License v3.0.
 Everyone is permitted to copy and distribute verbatim copies of this license document, but changing it is not allowed.

 ## Author

-This Script was developed by [ChrishSec](https://github.com/ChrishSec).
+This script was developed by [ChrishSec](https://github.com/ChrishSec).
 Feel free to fork, modify, and distribute it.
 If you have any questions or suggestions, please reach out to the author on [Telegram](https://t.me/ChrishSec).